feng-zhe/zhechord/README.md

 It is to implement the Chord Ring and test it with docker.

 ## Container Prefix
 Because docker containers must have names starting with alphabets.
-So The prefix will be 'CR' (chord ring).
+So The prefix will be 'CR_' (chord ring).
+Prefix is normally used in requests.
+But internally, the id without prefix will be used.

 ## Web API
 ### /find_predecessor